mark-i-m/os2/README.md

 # WIP

 - Userspace
+    - Systems calls mostly working but there is a deadlock somewhere...
     - Need to load the user code into the new virtual memory region.
         - Need some sort of ELF loader... `gz/rust-elfloader` looks promising.
         - Will probably just hard-code binary into an array with initially...
 I